Possible foul play suspected in death of comedian found in Strip hotel room

 Authorities suspect possible foul play in the death of actor and comedian Donny Davis, who died Tuesday in a Las Vegas hotel room.

+The man behind Beacher’s Madhouse says he was very much a father figure to Donny Davis, who died on Tuesday.

+“Even though it’s weird, because Donny’s my age, but you know, he’s like my son, because he’s little,” Jeff Beacher said during a phone chat Thursday afternoon.
+“I’ve literally had to treat him like my son, taking care of him when there’s been no one there for him.
+He was family, he was my best friend, my talent, my producer, my concierge, he was everything to me.
+That’s why this just (expletive) hurts.”

-Las Vegas police were called at 5:30 a.m. that day to hotel room 7276 at Resorts World, 3000 Las Vegas Blvd.
+Authorities suspect possible foul play in the death of the 43-year-old actor and comedian, who died in a guest room at Resorts World Las Vegas.
+Las Vegas police were called at 5:30 a.m.
+Tuesday to hotel room 7276 at Resorts World, 3000 Las Vegas Blvd.
 South, after a report of an unresponsive man, according to a report from the Metropolitan Police Department released Thursday.

-The man, identified in the report as 43-year-old Donny Davis, was turning blue and biting his tongue, according to the report.
+The man, identified as Davis, was turning blue and biting his tongue, according to the report.

 “FD personnel advised they thought there might be foul play due to the number of other subjects in the room and having trouble getting any information from them,” police said.